 Organizers For A Small Pantry

 And no matter how hard I tried, food still spilled out into my kitchen.
-Bread stacked in the corner on my counter, canisters holding whatever I could stick inside, even cereal stacked on my refrigerator just to have a way to store our food.
+Bread stacked in the corner on my counter, canisters holding whatever I could stick inside, even cereal boxes precariously perched on my refrigerator waiting to tumble anytime I would open the door.

 ORGANIZERS FOR A SMALL PANTRY